electronicwhisper/pixel-shaders/dev/book/ch2.md

 We sometimes do arithmetic *inside* the function, for example `abs(x + 1.)`, and sometimes *outside* the function, for example `abs(x) + 1.`.
 Doing operations inside the function is called distorting the *domain* and doing operations outside the function is called distorting the *range*.

-We'll see this idea--distorting the domain and range of a function--again and again in the following exercises and later chapters.
+Distorting the domain and range of a function--or both--is a powerful technique.
+We'll see it again and again in the following exercises and later chapters.
 Look out for it!

 Transform `abs(x)` to construct the red graphs: